 \subsection{Properties of QATS-paths}

-The path~$\hat{\x}$ returned by \cref{Alg:QATS} is admissible, in the sense that all transitions in~$\hat{\x}$ have positive probability.
-This is due to the fact that~$\hat{\x}$ is built from the left to the right, always taking into account the last state~$x_0$ from the previous segment for the derivations.
+The path~$\hat{\x}$ returned by Algorithm~\ref{Alg:QATS} is admissible, in the sense that all transitions in~$\hat{\x}$ have positive probability.
+Indeed, $\hat{\x}$ is built from the left to the right, taking into account the last state~$x_0$ from the previous segment for the derivations.

-The QATS-path is different from paths resulting from the risk-based segmentation techniques MAP, PMAP and sMAP mentioned in \cref{Sec:Intro}, as it does not maximize a risk function.
-Instead, it may be seen as a form of ``greedy'' decoder since it selects a window of observation~$\ell\col r$ and attempts to determine the best path with at most three segments in that window.
+The QATS-path is different from paths resulting from risk-based segmentation techniques MAP, PMAP and sMAP in \cref{Sec:Intro}, as it does not maximize a risk function.
+Instead, it may be seen as a form of ``greedy'' decoder, since it selects a window of observation~$\ell\col r$ and determines the best path with at most three segments in that window.